hypirion/fairbrook/doc/TUTORIAL.md

      * Or three functions, in same fashion as the point two point above
 * Functions for easily keeping and/or merging metadata for values

-  (While not being essential for many, some projects may need it.
-Currently, many, if not all, functions will destroy the metadata of one value if two values are merged together.)
+  While not being essential for many, some projects may need it.
+Currently, many—if not all—functions will destroy the metadata of one value if two values are merged together.
 * Simple and easy composition of everything mentioned above

 In addition, the library is supported from 1.2 and up to the newest snapshot of Clojure available, and has no dependencies to anything but Clojure.

+### When to use Fairbrook

+While many project may at first sight have a need to do fine-grained map merges, it may often be unneccesary and might add an additional level of complexity.
+Before you use it, try and find some way around intricate merging.
+It is not because Fairbrook is a bad library or increases incidental complexity, but because you often have a better standpoint when looking at your problem from different angles.
+If you after that consider Fairbrook as a good solution, great!